ProjectZeroSlackr/ProjectZeroSlackr-SVN/ReadMe from Keripo.txt

 community-generated content.
 For more information on iPodLinux, see iPodLinux's main website: http://ipodlinux.org

+Project ZeroSlackr has also been ported over to SansaLinux although not all Slackr packs work at the moment.
+While the ZeroSlackr Framework is slightly different, the majority of things are the same for both the iPod and Sansa.
+Keep in mind that all documentation is written for the iPod and thus not everything will also apply/work for the Sansa (you will have to experiment a bit as I do not have a Sansa myself and thus cannot provide proper support for it).

 The core of the system is the ZeroSlackr Framework, consisting of a modified kernel, a modified,